microsoft/fluentui/apps/perf-test/README.md

 Here is an example of their use:

-`yarn just perf-test -- --scenarios SplitButton,SplitButtonNew --iterations 1000`
+`yarn just perf-test -- --scenarios Checkbox --iterations 1000`

 # Questions